nxp-imx/meta-nxp-connectivity/README.md

     $ uuu -version
     uuu (Universal Update Utility) for nxp imx chips -- libuuu_1.5.109-0-g6c3190c

 ___Before flashing the image, follow the prompts on the board to put the board into serial download mode.
-After flashing the image, please put the board into MicroSD boot mode to boot the image from the MicroSD card.___
+After flashing the image, please put i.MX8M Mini EVK, i.MX6ULL EVK. i.MX93 EVK into MicroSD boot mode to boot the image from the MicroSD card.
+And please put i.MX8ULP EVK into EMMC boot mode to boot the image from the EMMC.___

     $ cd ${MY_images}